jakobkhansen/qlearning-tictactoe/README.md

 Since the AI learns by playing against itself, the code can be a bit unclean at certain points, this is because the two AI's need to learn from each others wins and losses.
 This was something I realised too late.

+The AI plays close to perfect with the default settings, there might be edge-cases that it doesn't encounter while training.
+The chance of this happening could be decreased with more epochs, which can be modified in `human-vs.ai.py`.